meronex/meronex-icons/README.md

 to the `icons` array.

-#### 6. Once everything builds and looks right in the preview, create a pull request
+#### 4. Once everything builds and looks right in the preview, create a pull request

 ## Why React SVG components instead of fonts?

 SVG is [supported by all major browsers](http://caniuse.com/#search=svg).
 With `react-icons`, you can serve only the needed icons instead of one big font file to the users, helping you to recognize which icons are used in your project.

-## Credits & Motivation for the fork
+## Credits and motivation for the fork

-This is a fork of [react-icons](https://github.com/react-icons/react-icons) and was created specifically to resolve issue the bundling issue [#154, see here](https://github.com/react-icons/react-icons/issues/154).
+This is a fork of [react-icons](https://github.com/react-icons/react-icons) and was created specifically to resolve the bundling size issue [#154, see here](https://github.com/react-icons/react-icons/issues/154).

-It was meant to be used temporary until the changes are merged upstream however due to the lack of activity in react-icons, I have decided to put it publicly due to the inactivity.
+It was meant to be used temporary until the fix PR merged upstream however due to the lack of activity at the react-icons repo, I have decided to put publish it as it could perhaps save others the patching time and effort I had to go through.

-#### Why did you change the logo/theme of the preview site?
+#### Why did you change the logo/theme for the preview site?

-Again,this was meant for internal consumption, the bundle issue was show stopper for us.
-I shared it because I thought it might help others, I hope those changes gets merged upstream.
+As I said that was initially meant for internal consumption, the bundle issue was a show stopper for us, I've submitted a PR which is not merged yet and this issue has been open for two plus years.
+I don't have time/desire to redo the preview site, so I just shared what I have.

+Feel free to fork edit and host else where if you need to as I did.

 #### What else did you change?